-OCORS is mandated with the task of licensing manual osteopaths in Ontario.
-OCORS only licenses manual osteopaths who have graduated from a CMOE accredited manual osteopathic educational program of over 4200 hours (3 to 4 years) that is World Health Organization compliant, and who have successfully passed board exams administered by OCORS.
+OCORS is a voluntary member based organization mandated with the task of licensing its members in Ontario.
+OCORS only licenses manual osteopaths who have graduated from a Council on Manual Osteopathy Education accredited manual osteopathic educational program of over 4200 hours (3 to 4 years) that is World Health Organization compliant, and who have successfully passed board exams administered by OCORS.
 The OCORS registered manual osteopaths must adhere to the code of ethics and the clinical guidelines established by OCORS with heavy emphasis on fraud prevention.
 OCORS has a disciplinary process and complaints can be registered against OCORS members by the insurers.

-A list of all OCORS registered members is available to the Ontario insurance industry, managed care organizations, third party payers, & Workers’ Safety & Insurance Boards (WSIB).
-All MVA insurance adjusters, EHP claims managers and WSIB case workers are more than welcome to check with OCORS in regards to the validity of the license number submitted for manual osteopathy billing by any manual osteopath submitting a claim.
+A list of all OCORS registered members is available to the Ontario insurance industry and other third party payers.
+All MVA insurance adjusters and EHP claims managers are more than welcome to check with OCORS in regards to the validity of the license number submitted for billing by any manual osteopath OCORS member.